AOT-Technologies/forms-flow-ai/USAGE.md

 * On returning, the form application status change from New to Resubmit with an edit option
 ![Image 23](https://user-images.githubusercontent.com/83584866/125245993-db1b9f80-e30e-11eb-9d98-b2ed0f868d27.PNG)
-* Login as a client and resubmit the form, then status change to resubmitted.
+* Log in as a client and resubmit the form, then status change to resubmitted.
 ![Image 36](https://user-images.githubusercontent.com/83584866/125246415-61d07c80-e30f-11eb-961a-86f0bc76c81a.PNG)
-* Login as a clerk and claim the task.
+* Log in as a clerk and claim the task.
 Submit his/her review with feedback.
 Then the status change to reviewed.
 ![Image 52](https://user-images.githubusercontent.com/83584866/125248187-6a29b700-e311-11eb-9d99-a9520c1f7c4b.PNG)

 * This action is completed, you can now Log out and go to [STEP 4](#) if you have an approver user review mentioned in your workflow.